geo-python-2019/Exercise-3/README.md

 ### Test that your IPython is up-to-date

 Our automatic grading system requires to have IPython version which is higher than 3.
-Test your version by running following cell (shift + Enter) in JupyterLab:
+Test your version by running following lines of code in JupyterLab (copy and paste the lines into a notebook cell and run the cell):

 ```python